-Viktoiya Dymonskaya premeires in Moscow Ballet’s Great Russian Nutcracker North American Tour for 2017’s 25th Anniversary season as a Featured Ballerina.
-She performs the frightening Moor Dolls in Act I, opens Act II as the Dove of Peace, a role that is exclusive to Moscow Ballet’s production and in the steamy Arabian Variation using the Acro-Balletic style first embraced and made popular by Sergey Chumakov and Elena Petrichenko.
-A native of Lviv, Ukraine, Ballerina Viktoriya Dymovskaya was named Honored Artist of Ukraine in 2012, four short years after graduating from the esteemed Lviv School of Ballet and Choreography under the name of Vadim Pisarev.
-Her pedagogues were G Volodina and E Ogurtsova.
-Immediately on graduation she was invited to join the National Academic Theatre of Opera and Ballet in Donetsk as a Soloist.
-In 2008 Viktoriya became Prima Ballerina at the Donbass Opera and Ballet Theatre in Donetsk.
+Honored Artist of Ukraine Viktoriya Dymonskaya became Laureate of the International Competition “Caspi Art” - Grand Prix in spring 2019.
+She premiered in Moscow Ballet’s Great Russian Nutcracker North American 25th Anniversary Tour in 2017 and in 2018 performing as Moor Doll in Act I, opening Act II as the Dove of Peace, a role that is exclusive to Moscow Ballet’s production, and performing the Arabian Variation using the Acro-Balletic style which was first embraced and made popular by Moscow Ballet’s Sergey Chumakov and Elena Petrichenko.
+A native of Lviv, Ballerina Viktoriya Dymovskaya was named Honored Artist of Ukraine in 2012, four short years after graduating from the esteemed Lviv School of Ballet and Choreography under pedagogue Vadim Pisarev.
+Her main teacher at ballet academy was Honored Artist of Ukraine Inna Dorofeeva, and other pedagogues include G Volodina and E Ogurtsova.
+Immediately on graduation Viktoriya was invited to join the National Academic Theatre of Opera and Ballet in Donetsk as a Soloist and in 2008 Viktoriya became Prima Ballerina at the Donbass Opera and Ballet Theatre.
+In 2014 Viktoriya was invited as Principal Dancer in the historic and highly esteemed Lviv National Theatre of Opera and Ballet.
 She was a participant in 12 “The Stars of World Ballet” festivals and has performed in more than in 30 countries around the world.